Mediatek-Cloud/MCS/key_concept/README.md

 This section describes the key components that make up a Wearables or IoT project in MediaTek Cloud Sandbox.
-The first task is to define a **Prototype** within in the **Development** phase.
+All of your project activities take place within the **Development** pages of the MediaTek Cloud Sandbox.
+In addition to which, the **My Devices** page enables you to view all the devices you have created or have access to.

 # **Development**

-During the Development Phase you create **Prototype**, which may contain:
+The Development page has features that enable you to create one or more **Prototypes** then define a number of physical devices based on that prototype.
+Each prototype, may contain:
-- **Data Channels**, each of a particular **Data Type**
+- **Data Channels**, each of a particular **Data Type**.
-- **Notifications** for changes in the data received from or sent to a device
+- **Notifications** for changes in the data received from or sent to a device.
-- **User privileges** to enable team members or collaborators to view or edit prototypes and device details
+- **User privileges** to enable team members or collaborators to view or edit prototypes and device details.
-- **Firmware** versions that can be pushed to devices
+- **Firmware** versions that can be pushed to devices.
-- **Test device** enables the management of test devices for each prototype
+- **Test device** that represent each physical device based on the prototype.

-Once you have defined the necessary Prototype information, you can then add devices as you need throughout the development phase.
+Once you’ve defined a Prototype, you can add devices as you need throughout your project.

 ## **Prototype**

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/product-structure.JPG)

-A **Prototype** is the blueprint of the final device you’ll ship to users.
-Each product will have a unique prototype Id and prototype Key.
-In the future, when the prototype is ready to be released, for the maker, the prototype Id and prototype key are the differentiator for your prototype from the others.
-When your prototype goes into mass production, your prototypes's devices will use those information to be registered.
+A **Prototype** is the blueprint of the device you’re developing.
+Each prototype has a unique prototype Id and prototype Key.

 ## **Data Channel**